rwblokzijl/Msc-thesis-EuroToken/thesis.md

 year 2000, less than 22 percent of transaction in the EU were done by card.
 In 2019 this is over 47 percent [@CashTransactionsEuro].
 This decline of central bank money leads to a number of unfavorable scenarios [@ReportDigitalEuro].
-The decline of open and off-line money contributes to the financial exclusion of the unbanked and vulnerable in our society.
+The decline of open and offline money contributes to the financial exclusion of the unbanked and vulnerable in our society.
 In 2017, 3.6 percent of Europe's household had no registered bank account [@Unbanked].
 As more and more businesses move online or become pin only,